crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/replay-attacks-and-anti-replay-methods/README.md

 2. **Extraction:** The relevant data is extracted from the captured transmission.
 This could be an entire packet, a security token, or a specific protocol message.
 3. **Injection:** The attacker injects (replays) the captured data into the network channel.
 The receiving system accepts it because it appears to be a legitimate, valid message.

 This section delves into SSL/TLS, session tickets, and authentication tokens.
-The primary type of replay attack it focuses on is the session replay attack (and its specific method, HTTP replay).
+The primary type of replay attack this section focuses on is the session replay attack (and its specific method, HTTP replay).
 The section's emphasis on threats to authenticity via replayed authentication tokens or handshake messages directly maps to the session hijacking and TLS handshake replay scenarios, which are the most relevant and common replay threats in modern web security.

+### Anti-replay methods

 Suppose we have some packets we want to securely transmit over the wire.
 We start sending the packets to their destination over the wire.
 The packets use a 16 bit sequence number field, allowing for sequence number range of 1 – 65536.

 A malicious hacker manages to capture some packets from our transmission with the sequence numbers 10,000-10,099.
 The malicious hacker can wait for the sequence number to loop past 65536 and restart at 0, count 9,999 packets, and then inject the replayed packets with the sequence numbers 10,000-10,099.
-Since the replayed packets would have arrived at the right time, they would have been accepted by the receiver.&#x20;
+Since the replayed packets would have arrived at the right time, they would have been accepted by the receiver.

-### Anti-replay methods

 Anti-replay methods are essential for maintaining data integrity and for preventing attackers from capturing and retransmitting legitimate data packets to gain unauthorized access or disrupt communications.
 Here are the common anti-replay methods: